 Coast Guard Command has signed an agreement on cooperation for border security with coastal states (Bulgaria, Georgia, Romania, Russian Federation and Ukraine) of the Black Sea.
-Pursuant to this agreement, the parties will prevent trafficking of narcotic drugs and their derivatives, ammunition, explosives, poisonous and radioactive substances, oil smuggling and unlawful migration.
+Pursuant to this agreement, the parties will prevent trafficking of narcotic drugs and their derivatives, ammunition, explosives, poisonous and radioactive substances, oil smuggling, unlawful migration.
 This agreement will further enhance relations between parties and will be conducive for the prevention of proliferation of weapons of mass destruction which is crucial in the fight against terrorism.
 This agreement is still on the agenda of Turkish Grand National Assembly (TGNA).

 Furthermore, the exchange of information via secure internet environment with the Black Sea coastal states which are instrumental to prevent unlawful migration and enhance fight against organized crime has been achieved.
-Establishing a similar system with other neighboring States, including Greece, is aimed.